Gluten-Free Sourdough Sandwich Bread

 Note that the King Arthur Measure for Measure was a little runnier in consistency.
 The GF Jules has a much higher starch content and looks much fluffier!

-Hurry when gently brushing the melted butter on- the longer the oven is open, and the rack pulled out a bit – will lose a tiny bit of its rise.
+Hurry when gently brushing the melted butter on- the longer the oven is open, and the rack is pulled out a bit, the more it will lose a tiny bit of its rise.
 Once the oven is closed again, the rise comes back quickly.

-Step 6: Bake for another 30 minutes and test the bread with a probe-style thermometer showing 200-210º F in the center.
-Note: the bake time will vary depending on the size and depth of the pan you bake your bread in.
+Step 6: Bake for another 30 minutes and test the bread with a probe-style thermometer showing 210º F in the center.
+Note: the baking time will vary depending on the size and depth of the pan you bake your bread in.

-If you notice that the thermometer has a bit of residue on the probe, you can turn off the oven and leave the loaf in the oven to cool so it finishes baking and cooling more gently to keep as much of the final baked-in rising and fluff.
+If you notice residue on the thermometer probe, turn off the oven and leave the loaf in to cool, so it finishes baking and cooling more gently and retains as much of the final baked-in rise and fluff.

 Step 7: Carefully move the bread to a cooling rack.
 Cool the bread completely before removing it from the pan and slicing it with a serrated bread knife.
-You want the bread to cool for a minimum of 3-4 hours before slicing it.
+You want the bread to cool for at least 3-4 hours before slicing.

 A loaf of baked gluten free sourdough bread on a cutting board.